SurvivalCodingCampus/sesac7_dart_study/TIL/topics/dart_basics/OOP.md

 - still can access parents method by using super.class

 ### Constructor
-- Also can bascially override the constructor.
+- Also can basically override the constructor.
 - using super keyword to access previously defined fields and properties.

 ### Is-A principle